Benefits For Nannies

 Top of Page

-the importance of finding a employer family that appreciates your unique talents.
+the importance of finding an employer family that appreciates and values your unique talents

 We can help you!

-At Nannies from the Heartland, we're committed to helping nannies find
+At Nannies from the Heartland, we're committed to helping these

 potential employers to view at no charge.

-We put our heart into placing nannies in rewarding jobs where they become
+We put our heart into placing experienced nannies in rewarding jobs where they become

 a relied upon partner in parenting and make a difference in the lives of families.